-The Petroleum and Natural Gas Engineering program is accredited by the Engineering Accreditation Commission, http://www.abet.org and from National Commission for Academic Accreditation & Assessment (NCAAA) for the periods 2010-2022 and 2016-2023, respectively.
-The next ABET re-evaluation visit will be conducted virtually starting from October 31st, 2021.
+The Petroleum and Natural Gas program was accredited by the Accreditation Board for Science and Technology (ABET) and from National Commission for Academic Accreditation & Assessment (NCAAA) for the periods 2010-2022 and 2016-2023, respectively.
+The next ABET re-evaluation visit will be on mid-2022.
 Additionally, the Master program is currently applying for accreditation by the National Commission for Academic Accreditation & Assessment (NCAAA).